IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 And finally, future work could explore the sustainability impact of cookies, as some search engines required a baseline measurement due to automation protection.
 Investigating how cookies influence energy consumption and whether they introduce inefficiencies could provide further insights into the hidden environmental costs of web tracking.

 # Conclusion
+This study highlights significant differences in energy consumption, response time, and efficiency across search engines, with Google standing out as the least energy-efficient due to its long response times and high energy delay product.
+In contrast, You.com and Swisscows emerged as the most efficient options, demonstrating both lower response times and reduced energy consumption.
+While some search engines optimized performance by minimizing background processes, variations in power usage suggest differences in how results are processed and displayed.
+The findings emphasize the trade-off between enhanced functionality and sustainability, raising questions about the environmental impact of widely used search engines.
+Although the analysis focused on client-side energy consumption, future research should incorporate backend infrastructure energy usage, as well as factors like network transmission, cookies, and long-term energy trends.
+Expanding the study to diverse hardware setups, internet conditions, and emerging AI-driven search engines could further enhance our understanding of digital sustainability.

 # Replication Package